Cantido/solvent/README.md

 end
 ```

-Then, in your application's `start/2` function, tell Solvent to subscribe it.
+Set up your subscriptions in your application's `start/2` function.

 ```elixir
 def start(_type, _args) do